Purdue University: Football

 The Boilermaker football team represents Purdue University in the NCAA Football Bowl Subdivision (FBS).
-Ryan Walters is Purdue's current head coach, the 37th in the program's history.
-Purdue plays its home games at Ross-Ade Stadium on the campus of Purdue University in West Lafayette, Indiana.
+Purdue plays its home games at Ross-Ade Stadium on the university's campus.
 The Boilermakers compete in the Big Ten Conference as a member of the West Division.
-With a 592–515–48 record, Purdue has the 49th most victories among NCAA FBS programs.
-Purdue was originally classified as a Major College school in the 1937 season until 1972.
-Purdue received Division I classification in 1973, becoming a Division I-A program from 1978 to 2006 and an FBS program from 2006 to the present.
-The Boilermakers have registered 64 winning seasons in their history, with 19 of those seasons resulting in eight victories or more, 10 seasons resulting in at least nine wins, and just one season with ten victories or more.
-Of those successful campaigns, Purdue has produced five unbeaten seasons in its history, going 4–0 in 1891, 8–0 in 1892, 8–0 in 1929, 7–0–1 in 1932 and 9–0 in 1943.
-The Boilermakers have won a total of 12 conference championships in their history, including four Indiana Intercollegiate Athletic Association titles and eight Big Ten Conference titles.
-The program is also notable for being one of only two universities – the other being the University of Alabama – to produce three Super Bowl-winning quarterbacks.

 Found on a farm in southern Indiana, the Old Oaken Bucket is one of the oldest American football trophies.
 The winner of Purdue's annual game against the Indiana University Hoosiers gets to keep the trophy until the next face-off and add a bronze "P" or "I" link to its chain.
 The first competition in 1925 led to a 0–0 tie, resulting in the first link on the chain being an "IP."
-As of 13 January 2024, Purdue leads the series 74–42–6.
+As of 13 January 2024, Purdue led the series 77–42–6.

 During "Breakfast Club", best described as a cross between a pep rally and a Halloween party, students and even some alumni dress up in costumes, from traditional Halloween garb to creative hand-made costumes, as they bar-hop before Boilermaker home football games.
 The Breakfast Club plays a significant role during the football season and is informally a part of Purdue tradition.
 Many Boilermaker fans are dedicated; getting up at 5:00 a.m. on Saturdays and lining up at the bars on Chauncey Hill and the levee by 6:00 a.m. on game days.
-The Breakfast Club tradition also takes place the day of the annual Purdue Grand Prix race in April.
+The Breakfast Club tradition began in the 1980s during the annual Purdue Grand Prix race in April.
+Another tradition is Saturday morning wake-ups, where the Boilermaker Special uses its many loud horns and whistles to wake dorm students up in preparation for the day's game.